Cape Town Spurs F.C.

 Cape Town Spurs F.C. (formerly known as Ajax Cape Town) is a South African professional football club based in Parow in the city of Cape Town that plays in the National First Division.
 Dutch Eredivisie club AFC Ajax was their parent club and majority shareholder after a merger of both Cape Town Spurs and Seven Stars in January 1999 until selling its shares in September 2020.
+After the Ajax Amsterdam partnership ended the club resurrected the name Cape Town Spurs.

+The club's motto of 'Our Youth Our Future' indicates the strong emphasis on youth development at Cape Town Spurs.